Automatic ESG Assessment of Companies by Mining and Evaluating Media Coverage Data: NLP Approach and Tool: ESG-Miner : Mining and Evaluating Headlines Regarding A Company´s ESG Performance

-\paragraph{\textbf{Experimental Results}} Our experiments reveal that the choice of sentence embeddings has a significant influence on the performance of all examined ML methods.
-When using doc2vec, all ML methods show poor performance and deviate significantly from their best achieved results.
+\textbf{Experimental Results} Our experiments reveal that the choice of sentence embeddings significantly influences the performance of all examined ML methods.
+When using doc2vec, all ML methods show poor performance and deviate significantly from their best-achieved results.
 For example, NB achieves a macro-F\textsubscript{1} score of 0.77 when using TF-IDF and only a macro-F\textsubscript{1} score of 0.34 when using doc2vec.
 In contrast, when comparing the performance of the ML methods using TF-IDF and spaCy sentence embeddings, we did not observe any significant performance differences.
 The only exception is DT, which shows a stronger performance when using TF-IDF compared to spaCy.
-Interestingly, we did not find any major performance differences between our ML and DL methods.
-Although the BERT model possesses a rich linguistic understanding due to its intensive pre-training, it could not outperform the majority of our ML approaches.
+Interestingly, we found no major performance differences between our ML and DL methods.
+Although the BERT model possesses a rich linguistic understanding due to its intensive pre-training, it could not outperform most of our ML approaches.
 In fact, \keys{BERT $\wedge$ Softmax} achieved the same best macro-F\textsubscript{1} score of 0.8 as \keys{TF-IDF $\wedge$ SVM} and \keys{TF-IDF $\wedge$ LR}. \keys{BERT $\wedge$ Softmax} performs significantly better in the detection of ESG-irrelevant headlines than in the detection of ESG-relevant headlines (F\textsubscript{1} score deviation of 27~\%). \keys{TF-IDF $\wedge$ SVM} and \keys{TF-IDF $\wedge$ LR}, on the other hand, show a balanced performance in the detection of both classes.

-In summary, our experiments confirm the findings of other studies~\cite{FakhouryANKA18,menzies17,causalityBERT,reports21} that the application of DL methods does not necessarily lead to a better performance compared to conventional ML methods.
+In summary, our experiments confirm the findings of other studies~\cite{FakhouryANKA18,menzies17,causalityBERT,reports21} that applying DL methods does not necessarily lead to better performance compared to conventional ML methods.
 We found that the ML methods \keys{TF-IDF $\wedge$ SVM} and \keys{TF-IDF $\wedge$ LR} as well as our DL approach \keys{BERT $\wedge$ Softmax} possess the same predictive power according to the macro-F\textsubscript{1} score.
-Nevertheless, we choose \keys{BERT $\wedge$ Softmax} as our final model for ESG relevance analysis because BERT demonstrated in previous studies~\cite{causalityBERT} that it is able to handle unseen data well due to its strong language understanding.
+Nevertheless, we choose \keys{BERT $\wedge$ Softmax} as our final model for ESG relevance analysis because BERT demonstrated in previous studies~\cite{causalityBERT} that it can handle unseen data well due to its strong language understanding.